LyubomirT/chainsaw-human-typing/README.md

 > [!WARNING]
 > This has been dead for quite a while, mostly due to my studies.
-I may revisit the project in the future, but for now I'm focused on other projects and my studies.
+I may revisit the project in the future, but for now, I'm focused on other personal projects and college.

 # 🎯 **Chainsaw Human Typing**